Does a career in the automotive industry sound right for you?

 According to the Bureau of Labor Statistics, some employers report difficulty finding workers with the right skills.
 Ranken’s Certified Dealership Technician Programs provides students with brand-specific instruction, giving graduates a competitive advantage when seeking employment in the industry.

-Students in the Automotive Import Technology program choose to focus on either the Honda PACT program or the Toyota T-TEN program.
-They get real-world experience by working in a paid internship at a sponsoring dealership.
+Students in the the Honda PACT program get real-world experience by working in a paid internship at a sponsoring dealership.

 The program schedule alternates between eight weeks of instruction, followed by eight weeks of field work over the four-semester program.